How would you feel if someone snapped their fingers and removed your misophonia?

 But here’s the thing.
 These negative thoughts and concepts are based on a very limited understanding of our disorder (a disorder which, remember, didn’t have a name until very recently).

-To try to make sense of all this in this article we’re going to look at exactly why this is – i.e. “if misophonia is so great, why can I only see the bad stuff?”.
-Then we’re going tilt the looking glass and uncover the positive side to misophonia…
+To try to make sense of all this, in this article we’re going to look at exactly why this is – i.e. “if misophonia is so great, why can I only see the bad stuff?”
+Then we’re going tilt the looking glass and see if we can uncover any positive sides to misophonia…

 As you’ll see, the misophonic brain is wired differently in ways that we are only just starting to uncover.